jkt3000/plex-playlist-manager/README.md

 # Plex Playlist Manager

 An Svelte app that allows you to use touch/drag/drop to manage your Plex playlists easier on an iPad.
-The app is fully self-contained and does not use or require backend server or API requests.
+The app is fully self-contained in the browser and does not use or require backend server - API calls are made from browser (fetch).
 Works on desktop as well, but you lose the touch drag/drop functionality.
 Does not work well on iPhone because the layout won't work on it.

 You can:
 - filter library view by most common filters (by year, decade, actor, director, genre, studio, country and rating)